 Subject to certain exceptions, dividends on Common Shares will constitute foreign source income for foreign tax credit limitation purposes.
-If the dividends are qualified dividend income (as discussed above), the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will be limited to the gross amount of the dividend, multiplied by a fraction, the numerator of which is the highest rate of tax normally applicable to dividends.
-The limitation on foreign tax credit acculated separately with respect to specific classes of income.
-For this purpose, dividend situation by Algoma with respect to the Common Shares generally will constitute "passive category income" but could, in the case of certain U.S. Holders, constitute "general category income".
+If the dividends are qualified dividend income (as discussed above), the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will be limited to the gross amount of the dividend, multiplied by a fraction, the numerator of which is the reduced rate applicable to qualified dividend income and the denominator of which is the highest rate of tax normally applicable to dividends.
+The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
+For this purpose, dividends distributed by Algoma with respect to the Common Shares generally will constitute "passive category income" but could, in the case of certain U.S. Holders, constitute "general category income".
 The rules governing foreign tax credits are complex and U.S. Holders are urged to consult their tax advisors regarding the creditability of foreign taxes in their particular circumstances.
-In lieu of claiming a foreign tax credit, a U.S. Holder may, in certain circumstances, deduct foreign taxes in computing the taxes in computing the hashest and of claiming foreign tax credits are complex and U.S. Holders are urged to consult their tax advisors regarding the creditability of foreign taxes in their particular circumstances.
-In lieu of claiming a foreign tax credit, a U.S. Holder may, in certain circumstances, deduct foreign taxes in computing the totable year.
+In lieu of claiming a foreign tax credit, a U.S. Holder may, in certain circumstances, deduct foreign taxes in computing the holder's taxable income, subject to generally applicable limitations under U.S. law.
+Generally, an election to deduct foreign taxes instead of claiming foreign tax credits applies to all foreign taxes paid or accrued in the taxable year.